Brian O'Keefe Preview, Player Props: Mariners vs. Angels

-Brian O'Keefe -- 1-for-3 with a double in his last game -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Reid Detmers on the hill, on September 11 at 9:40 PM ET.
+Brian O'Keefe -- 0-for-1 in his last game -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Patrick Sandoval on the hill, on September 12 at 9:40 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Rays.
+He had a hitless performance in his last game (0-for-1) against the Angels.

 Brian O'Keefe Game Info & Props vs. the Angels